 The Board and the Committee believe that awards linked to Common Stock and awards with terms tied to our performance provide incentives for the achievement of important performance objectives and promote the long-term success of the Company.
-Therefore, the LTIP is expected to be an integral part of our overall compensation program.
+Therefore, the LTIP is an integral part of our overall compensation program.